 Download the printable instruction here.

-Download the printable one-act dramatic play here (includes reading skills assessment chart).
+Download the printable one-act dramatic play here.

 - The reader’s theater strategy combines students’ desire to perform with their need for oral reading practice.
 Reader’s theater offers an entertaining and engaging means of improving fluency through repetition, reading with expression, and enhancing comprehension.

 - Reader’s theater is a way to involve students in reading aloud.
 In reader’s theater, students “perform” by reading the Hoopoe books’ scripts created for this purpose.
 Students can perform the scripts with or without costumes or props.

 - Reader’s theater is a strategy that combines reading (and re-reading) practice and performing.
 Its goal is to enhance students’ reading skills and confidence by having them practice reading with a purpose.
 Reader’s theater gives students an authentic reason to read aloud.

 Reader’s theater motivates reluctant readers and English language learners, and provides fluent readers the opportunity to explore genre and characterization.
 Hoopoe Books Reader’s Theater scripts can be used as early as first-grade.
 Re-reading is a key factor in developing fluency, which is necessary for comprehension.
 Students don’t even realize they are re-reading as they practice the script.

 The value of reader’s theater is increased when used as a strategy for increasing understanding of what is being read.
 Students also practice reading with expression when they take on the roles in the script.

 - Re-Reading to Develop Voice: